Skyprincess/Simple-Shell/README.md

-project on simple shell by Stella Ugookonkwo and Iyase Amaka
+project on simple shell by Ugoo-okonkwo Stella and Iyase Amaka